Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: Eigenstate Generating Operator

 \subsection{Fock Space Operator}

 The LMG Hamiltonian~(\ref{bham}) is exactly diagonalizable via the Bethe ansatz~\cite{LIPKIN1965188,ORTIZ2005421,pan1999analytical}.
 We follow Reference~\cite{ORTIZ2005421} and define the EGO as

 Application of the EGO to a fiducial state $\ket{\nu_a,\nu_b}$ results in an (unnormalized) LMG eigenstate.
+Note that the EGO~(\ref{ego}) has $M+1$ terms after applying the product because $a^\dag$ and $b^\dag$ commute.
 As all eigenstates of the LMG can be written in terms of the EGO, any LMG eigenstate $\ket{M,\nu_a,\nu_b;j}$ can be written as

 where $c_{k}$ are normalized coefficients unique to the $j$\textsuperscript{th} eigenstate that can be efficiently classically generated with a given $M,\nu_a,\nu_b$.
 The size of the support for LMG is therefore linear in $M$, which suggests that its eigenstates can be generated with generalized $\ket{W}$ preparation circuits~\cite{Cruz_2019}.